Sarayu Rao

-Sarayu Rao (born March 7, 1975), also known as Sarayu R. Blue, is an American actress.
+Sarayu Rao (born March 7, 1975), also known as Sarayu Blue, is an American actress.
 She is perhaps best known for her recurring role as Angela on the Fox sitcom Sons of Tucson, as well as Dr. Sydney Napur on David E. Kelley's Monday Mornings on TNT.
 She has also guest starred in a number of television series.

 Acting career

 Rao's first notable acting role came in the 2007 film Lions for Lambs, co-starring with Robert Redford, Tom Cruise, and Meryl Streep.
 She has had guest roles in numerous TV shows, such as Veep, Bones, The Big Bang Theory, HawthoRNe, NCIS: Los Angeles, and Two and a Half Men.
 In 2010, she had a recurring role as Angela on the Fox sitcom Sons of Tucson; the show lasted one season.
 In 2012, Sarayu was cast as Dr. Sydney Napur, a series regular on David E. Kelley's medical drama Monday Mornings (TNT).
 In 2018, the actress became the lead in NBC TV series, I Feel Bad.
 It was cancelled after season 1.
-In the same year Rao was paired opposite John Cena in the Universal Pictures comedy Blockers.
+In the same year, Rao was paired opposite John Cena in the Universal Pictures comedy Blockers.